faceyacc/homebrew-locomoco/README.md

 ```
 ## Roadmap

+- [ ] Add command to clear out added repos in .locomocostats

 - [ ] Additional Unit test.

 - [ ] Allow users to run `locomoco` command from outside an ititalize project space.